SidonTheTroll/cave-of-ordeals/PEdu/1-management-of-sporting-events.md

 In this method, the fixtures are made like a staircase and here, no bye is given to the teams and there is no problem with odd or even numbers of teams.
 But the catch is that it is **not good to decide which teams will play in which round**.

 ![staircase-distrib](./img/ch1/staircase-distrib.png)

+## Tabular Method

+This is also called the **graph method**.

+### Number of Rounds
+- If even `N-1` where 'N' is the number of matches gives the number of rounds.
+- Whereas if the number of teams is odd, the number of teams itself is the number of rounds held.

+### Number of Boxes
+The number of boxes gives how wide the boxes should be made to set the numbers for the match-fixing.

+- If even, `N+1` gives the number of boxes where 'N' is the number of terms.
+- And `N+2` gives the number of boxes if number of teams is odd.